Sujalshetty1234567890/SKILLLAB_PROR-2026-SignalScope/README.md

 ## 1.4 One-Line Pitch

-`Educating Collegites on DSO, Analyzing Logical Signals without making it confusing but rather Easy and Fun`
+`Educating Early Teens and Collegites on DSO, Analyzing Logical Signals without making it confusing but rather Easy and Fun`

 ## 1.5 Expanded Project Idea